Here you will find all the information required to set up your own custom sandbox.

 Quick overview of the most important settings inside the application.

-The last two parameters you will need to adjust are TerrainTop&BottomLevel.
-They control the projected colour range in your sandbox (unlike SandboxTop/BottomLevels which described physical values).
-Keys to control are W, S for bottom and Q, A for top.
-If you set the two values close to each other, distances between neighboring isohypses will shrink - this will make sense if you have a shallow sandpit.
+Two last parameters you will need to adjust are 'TerrainTop & BottomLevel'.
+They control the projected level of terrain in your sandbox. (unlike 'SandboxTop/BottomLevel' which described physical values) If you set the two values close to each other, distances between neighboring isohypses will shrink.
 If you want to build high mountains and deep valleys, set the two values farther apart.
-Two things to acknowledge: first - there is no other way to set those values than to experiment.
-For a standard construction (distance from Kinect to sandpit ~1,2 m) they should not depart far from the default ones.
-Second - TerrainBottomLevel value has to be lower than TerrainTopLevel – the number is higher, since the values are negative.
-Note: pretty common mistake is to blame malfunctioned calibration for the projection being completely dark/white, when actually it is a matter of setting the TerrainLevels right.
-If your SandboxBottomLevel exceeds 1200, you will probably need to decrease TerrainBottomLevel a bit to be able to see colours.
+Important thing to acknowledge: 'TerrainBottomLevel' value has to be lower than 'TerrainTopLevel' – the number is higher, since the values are negative.
+Note: pretty common mistake is to blame malfunctioned calibration for the projection being completely dark/white, when actually it is a matter of setting the 'TerrainLevels' right.
+If your 'SandboxBottomLevel' exceeds 1200, you will probably need to decrease 'TerrainBottomLevel' a bit to be able to see colours.

 Button controller is used to switch the water simulation on and off, or reset it.
 With many people around the sandbox it is easy to flood the area.
 To avoid it, switch the water off and then back on after you are finished building.
 The water that is already flowing won’t disappear, until you reset it.